-Rabbi Kipnes identifies his roles: " So many of us are searching for spirituality, that somewhat elusive sense of Shalom, wholeness and completeness.
-As a rabbi, I seek to illuminate the texts, traditions and prayers of Judaism because I believe they offer clear, time-tested paths to elevate our lives.
-Each individual, with the help of a caring and patient teacher, can discover meaning and joy within the mitzvot of Torah (study), Avodah (worship) and Gemilut Chasadim (righteous acts).
+So many of us are searching for spirituality, that somewhat elusive sense of meaning and Shalom, wholeness and completeness.
+Powerful experiences with the Institute for Jewish Spirituality helped me develop a spiritual practice which includes yoga, Jewish meditation, journalling, silence, prayer and more.
+As a rabbi, I seek to illuminate the texts and traditions of Judaism because I believe they offer clear, time-tested paths to elevate our lives.
+Each of us, with the help of a caring and patient teacher, can discover meaning and joy within Jewish living, through Torah (study), Avodah (worship), Tikkun Olam (social justice work) and Henaynu (communal caring).

-I find fulfillment in teaching Torah, studying Torah and introducing people to the wisdom of Judaism.
 I view Judaism through the prism of healing.
 Each of us carries around within himself or herself the burden of unfinished business or unresolved pain.
-Jewish tradition, through healing services, religious acts and teshuva (a path of change), invites the Jew and his/her family to bring age-old wisdom to new problems.
+Jewish tradition, through healing prayers, religious acts and teshuva (a path of change), invites us to bring age-old wisdom to recent problems.
 The results can be astounding as we transform our values and change our lives.

-I joined with Congregation Or Ami because of its commitment to Torah study, to God-talk and to being a community in which members take note of and care for each other.
+I joined with Congregation Or Ami because of its commitment to Torah study, to God-talk, to social justice, and to being a community in which members take note of and care for each other.
 We are dedicated to opening doors to Jewish life to all who strive to create a Jewish home.
+I take special pride in the "audacious hospitality" we show especially to previously marginalized Jews and Jewish families including those who are interfaith, LGBTQ, multiracial or multiethnic, with special needs, in recovery or just feeling unwelcome.
 We welcome all who are prepared to open themselves to new and meaningful experiences.
 We invite you to join our holy community.
-We promise to help you feel cared for and welcomed."
+We promise to help you feel cared for and welcomed.

 Rabbi Kipnes plays an active role in all aspects of Congregation Or Ami, including simcha celebration and grief processing, adult education, youth work, and family education.
 All Bar and Bat Mitzvah students spend 5-7 sessions with the rabbi, studying the Torah portion and getting to know each other.
 Rabbi Kipnes enjoys all opportunities to explore the breadth and depth of Judaism and synagogue life.
 Rabbi Kipnes is easily accessible for spiritual counseling, for Torah study, or just to "shmooze."
-Please call the Congregation office at (818) 880-4880 to speak to him, or contact him by e-mail at
+Please call him at (818) 880-4880, email him at

-Rabbi Kipnes also served as the national Convention Chairperson for the Central Conference of American Rabbis, and past chair of the West Valley Rabbinic Task Force.
+Rabbi Kipnes serves as the national Revenue Enhancement Chair (and former Convention Chairperson) for the Central Conference of American Rabbis, and past chair of the West Valley Rabbinic Task Force.
 He sits as a member of the clinical faculty at the Rhea Hirsch School of Jewish Education, teaches Rabbinic pastoral counseling at Hebrew Union College-Jewish Institute of Religion, and serves as a Rabbinic mentor and a member of the CCAR Task Force on Addictions in the Jewish Community.
-Rabbi Kipnes and wife, Michelle November, have three children.

 Congregation Or Ami26115 Mureau Road, Suite BCalabasas, CA 91302